 Induction cooktops are the most modern, advanced type of cooktop available to everyday consumers.
 It still uses electricity as fuel (which can be powered by solar), but it heats using electromagnetism.
 This technology passes an alternating electric current through metallic elements under the cooktop surface.
 This current is transferred directly to the base of your cookware rather than heating the cooktop surface itself.

-Thanks to this electromagnetism, induction cooktops cook up to 50 per cent faster than gas or electric cooktops while using less energy.
+Thanks to this electromagnetism, an induction cooktop cooks up to 50 per cent faster than a gas or electric cooktop while using less energy.
 It also immediately reflects changes in temperature.
-Because electromagnetism heats your cookware rather than the actual cooktop surface, they are much safer to touch and can be wiped down immediately after cooking.
+Because electromagnetism heats your cookware rather than the cooktop surface, an induction cooktop is much safer to touch and can be wiped down almost immediately after cooking.

 RACV Club chefs now cook with induction cooktops thanks to their safety, efficiency and practicality in a professional setting.